 After the proof of claim deadline, the debtor assesses filed claims and the claims register to classify claims for Chapter 11 plan purposes.
-Claims of a similar type are classified together in classes of "substantially similar" claims for Chapter 11 plan treatment and voting purposes (11 USC. § 1122).
-When a class is unimpaired under the plan - meaning the rights of holders of claims or equity interests in the class will not be changed or impaired by the plan - such class is deemed to accept the plan, and class members do not vote.
+Claims of a similar type are grouped in classes of "substantially similar" claims for Chapter 11 plan treatment and voting purposes (11 USC Section 1122).
+When a class is unimpaired under the plan, such class is deemed to accept the plan, and class members do not vote.
 Likewise, if a plan provides that a particular class retains no rights and receives no value, the class is deemed to have rejected the plan without any solicitation of votes of that class.
 Contingent, unliquidated and disputed claims may be estimated by the bankruptcy court for purposes of voting on and confirming a plan.